 However, be careful in falling into the hands of illegal practices like phishing, website fraud, or SMS scams, to name a few.
-Some offers may be too good to be true, and because of the pandemic, as some people have resorted to new creative ways of extorting money from others.
+Some offers may be too good to be true, and because of the pandemic, some people have resorted to new creative ways of extorting money from others.

 Review the job listing and make sure you’re talking to a real person.
-Ask for referrals from people you trust, so you don’t waste your time in someone who will take advantage of you.
+Ask for referrals from people you trust, so you don’t waste your time with someone who will take advantage of you.

 4. Consider offering discounts or support.